Economic consequences of the Russo-Ukrainian war (2022–present): Armenia

 The consequences of the conflict had both positive and negative effects on the economy of Armenia.
-One of the negative impacts of the war was that due to the influx of Russian migrants, the prices of the apartments in the center of Yerevan increased sharply on average 109,000 AMD per square.
+One of the negative effects of the war was that due to the influx of Russian migrants, the prices of the apartments in the center of Yerevan increased sharply on average 109,000 AMD per square.
 If before the war people could rent an apartment in the center of the capital (two-rooms and furnished to be more specific) for 500 Euros, in 2022 during the war the price has risen 50%.

 Another negative effect of the Russian migrants who came to Armenia was the appreciation of AMD.
 According to Google Finance, the exchange rate of dollar to dram was less than 400 AMD (395.2915 AMD more precise).
 The problems with the appreciation of the dram is that when Russians came into Armenia, they fueled the demand for dram and this, combined with the fact that the exchange rate of the USD decreased, the appreciation of the AMD made the products being exported to other countries less competitive.

-The IT sphere was also impacted, the fact partly also connected with the appreciation of AMD.
+The IT sphere was also affected, the fact partly also connected with the appreciation of AMD.
 The number of Russian IT workers in Armenia increased, creating a competition amongst local IT workers and Russians.
 While that led to a higher supply of labor in the IT sphere, the competition created by it caused local Armenian IT workers to leave their jobs or to work as freelancers, which means that they may work for another non-Armenian company and pay less taxes to the Armenian Government.

 During the Fall of 2022 Armenia also faced an aggression by the Azerbaijani armed forces.
 The National Statistical Committee (NSC) issued official data that showed Armenia's GDP increased by 14.8% over the previous year during the third quarter.
 Economy Minister wrote "The economy has recovered quickly after the September shock".
 Information and communication sectors had the largest growth of 59.2% when compared to the same time in 2021; financial and insurance sectors expanded by 57.3%; and transportation and warehousing sectors rose by 41.3%.
 Wholesale and retail trade, auto and motorcycle repair (20%), building (19.9%), manufacturing (18%), administration and related sectors (16.2%), and lodging and catering (12.8%) also recorded high growth rates.
 The Armenian government forecasts their economy will grow by 7%, while inflation is projected at 4% (± 1.5%).